mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

   --tags="$VM_TAGS" \
 ```

 The `--tags` flag launches the VM using the tags you created for the firewall rules.
-This flag ensures that the firewall rules apply to this VM so that it can receive HTTP traffic on port 80.
+This flag ensures that it can receive HTTP traffic on port 80.

 ```bash
   --image-family=cos-stable \
   --image-project=cos-cloud \
 ```

-These flags tell GCE to run the container under the [Container-Optimized OS](https://cloud.google.com/container-optimized-os/docs/how-to/create-configure-instance), a special OS that Google developed.
-It's a stripped down Linux OS that runs only the components necessary for hosting Docker containers.
+These flags tell GCE to run the container under the [Container-Optimized OS](https://cloud.google.com/container-optimized-os/docs/how-to/create-configure-instance), a stripped-down Linux OS that Google created to run Docker containers.
 The `--image-family=cos-stable` tells `gcloud` to use the latest stable version of the Container-Optimized OS.

 ```bash
 --container-image="$GCR_IMAGE_PATH" \
 ```

-The flag above tells GCE which Docker image to run within the GCE VM.
-This must be a GCR address, so the command specifies the GCR path you created earlier.
+The flag above tells GCE which Docker image to run within the GCE VM, using the GCR URL you created earlier.

 When the command completes, you will see output like the following: